Polish solidarity between two borders24.08.2022 | 17 Min to read

-In the spring of 2021, the country abolished mandatory visas for some Near Eastern and African states, while opening travel agencies offering asylum seekers a simple and cheap way to get to Europe.
+In the spring of 2021, the country abolished mandatory visas for some Near Eastern and African states, while opening travel agencies, offering asylum seekers a simple and cheap way to get to Europe.
 This route ends at the Bruzgi camp, on the Belarus-Poland border, from where Europe is within arm’s reach.
 But the thing is that they cannot enter Europe through checkpoints.
 Consequently, asylum seekers are trying to cross the Polish border at night, through dense forests, flying blind.
-Some die on the road, like one Nigerian man whose body was discovered in Olchówka forest, with just one backpack on him; or that 19-year-old Syrian boy, Al-Hassan, who drowned in a river 7 kilometers from the Belarusian border, and now is buried in the Muslim cemetery of the village of Bohoniki, in Poland, far away from his hometown of Homs in Syria.
-Bohoniki’s Muslim Tatars—who settled along the Polish-Belarusian border in the 17thcentury—took it on themselves to bury him.
+Some die on the road, like one Nigerian man whose body was discovered in Olchówka forest, with just one backpack on him; or that 19-year-old Syrian boy, Al-Hassan, who drowned in a river 7 kilometres from the Belarusian border, and now is buried in a Muslim cemetery in the village of Bohoniki, in Poland, far away from his hometown of Homs in Syria.
+Bohoniki’s Muslim Tatars—who settled along the Polish-Belarusian border in the 17th century—took it on themselves to bury him.

 A group of Afghanis crossing the Polish border on August 18 barely escaped death.
 Their story was covered by Amnesty International by tracing the route of 32 Afghanis: 27 men, 4 women, and an underage girl based on satellite images and 3D reconstruction.
-The organization argues that, after reaching safety on August, they were herded by Poland back to the Belarusian border, illegally and forcedly.
+The organization argues that, after reaching safety in August, they were herded by Poland back to the Belarusian border, illegally and forcefully.

 What awaits these people on the Belarusian border?

-Hunger, dehydration, diseases spread in packed tents, and ultimately a return to where they have fled from in the first place.
+Hunger, dehydration, and disease spread in packed tents, and ultimately a return to where they have fled from in the first place.

 Vitek Hebanowski calls it the limits of shame: “We must admit that shame too has its limits.
-These people came here to survive, but we sent them back, or abandoned them to die in the forest.
+These people came here to survive, but we send them back, or abandon them to die in the forest.
 I’m not saying that all of them are refugees… that we must accept them all in Poland… but they should be given an opportunity to tell us their story.”

-This is exactly what Poland—Amnesty International calls for:
+This is exactly what the Polish branch of Amnesty International calls for: